aeternity/hyperchain-starter-kit/README.md

 - **Staker** or **Delegator**: An account on our hyperchain that stakes tokens with a validator to increase their voting power (and thus their chance of being selected to sign a block).
 It is expected that the validator rewards its stakers by sharing the block rewards with them.
-- **BRI** and **BRI account**: Block Reward Initiative.
-This is a mechanism that sends a part of the rewards to the Aeternity Crypto Foundation.
-You can disable or configure this for your blockchain.
 - **Genesis block**: The first block of the blockchain, containing the initial accounts and tokens (as their balances).
 We will be configuring this in order to bootstrap our hyperchain, and this is the main focus of part 1 of this guide.
 - **Faucet**: An account and [faucet service](https://github.com/aeternity/aepp-faucet-nodejs) that is used to distribute tokens to users.
 This is usually done for free and is